 Shelley earned an MSc in Medicine and an MBA, both from Memorial University.
 She has served on innovation-related boards and committees, including: The Aquaculture Association of Canada, Pan American Marine Biotechnology Association, Newfoundland and Labrador Association of Technology Industries, the Genesis Centre, among others.

-Mike holds a Bachelor of Engineering degree in Naval Architecture and Ocean Engineering at Memorial University of Newfoundland and is a member of the Association of Professional Engineers and Geoscientists of Newfoundland and Labrador, the United Kingdom Engineering Council and the European Federation of National Engineering Associations, and holds professional memberships in: the Society and Naval Architects and Marine Engineers (SNaME); the Institute of Marine Engineering, Science and Technology (IMarEST); and the Society of Petroleum Engineers (SPE).
+Mike is a graduate of Memorial University of Newfoundland’s Naval Architecture and Ocean Engineering program and is professionally qualified through the Association of Professional Engineers and Geoscientists of Newfoundland and Labrador, the United Kingdom Engineering Council, and the European Federation of National Engineering Associations.
+He is an active member of the Institute of Marine Engineering, Science and Technology, the Society of Naval Architects and Marine Engineers, and the Society of Petroleum Engineers (SPE).

-In addition to serving on Springboard Atlantic’s Board, Mike’s professional volunteer roles include: Chair of the Board of Directors for OceansAdvance – Newfoundland a Labrador’s Ocean Technology Cluster; long-standing member of Canadian Standards Association Technical Committee on Design, Construction, and Installation of Offshore Structures (and Working Group Lead for Floating Offshore Structures); and Member of the Lloyd’s Register Offshore Technical Committee.
-He previously served as Advisory Committee Chair for Memorial University’s NSERC CREATE Training Program for Offshore Technology Research, and has participated in a number of other advisory committees, including: the American Bureau of Shipping Arctic Technology Advisory Committee; the International Oil and Gas Producers (IOGP) Arctic Technology Group; and Memorial University’s Scientific Computing Industrial Advisory Board.
+In addition to serving as the Board Chair for Springboard Atlantic, Mike’s professional volunteer roles include: Chair of the Board of Directors for OceansAdvance (Newfoundland and Labrador’s Ocean Technology Cluster); Voting Member of the Canadian Standards Association Technical Committee on Design, Construction, and Installation of Offshore Structures - including as Working Group Lead for Floating Offshore Structures; and Member of the Lloyd’s Register Offshore Technical Committee.
+Previous roles include Advisory Committee Chair for Memorial University’s NSERC CREATE Training Program for Offshore Technology Research; and contributing membership on: The American Bureau of Shipping Arctic Technology Advisory Committee; the International Oil and Gas Producers (IOGP) Arctic Technology Group; and Memorial University’s Scientific Computing Industrial Advisory Board.